July 21, 2017

 Facts About Obesity

 Obesity is a complex disease, and people affected by obesity often struggle to find a weight loss solution that works for them.
 There is a lot of misinformation and confusion about obesity, so it can be helpful to consult a doctor who specializes in obesity treatment.
-Dr. Rachel L. Moore is an experienced bariatric surgeon and obesity medicine specialist who is recognized as an obesity treatment expert in both the United States and internationally.
+Dr. Rachel L. Moore and Dr. Michael J. Thomas are experienced bariatric surgeons and obesity medicine specialists who are recognized as obesity treatment experts in both the United States and internationally.

 What Is Obesity?